hafsahsiddiqui/sql-projects/A24 Films/README.md

 I also made a Tableau dashboard after writing the SQL queries to showcase the results using visuals

 [Link to Tableau]

+## Key Takeaways
+1. A24's highest ROI films tend to be original, low-budget, and genre-specific (especially horror and psychological thrillers).
+2. Directors with prior experience generally produce higher box office returns.
+3. Star-attached films show a modest but consistent uplift in performance.
+4. The audience-critic gap can be predictive of cult status or streaming longevity.
+5. There’s a clear upward trend in A24’s critical reception and box office over time (pre-pandemic).

+## Reflection
+What you'd do differently, or next steps (e.g., predictive modeling, sentiment analysis).